John Carew

 John Alieu Carew (born 5 September 1979) is a Norwegian actor and former professional footballer who played as a striker.
 He was capped 91 times and scored 24 goals for the Norway national team.
+At club level, he played professionally for football clubs in Norway, Spain, Italy, Turkey, France and England.

 Club career

 Vålerenga

 Carew began his career with his local club Lørenskog, a minor club in the Akershus region.
 He was already considered a highly talented youngster and had gained some media attention before he was acquired by Vålerenga in 1997, and in the same year Carew was a part of the team that gained promotion to Tippeligaen and won the Norwegian Football Cup.
 During his two-year period at the club he played 58 matches and scored 30 goals, while his profile rose even more due to his combination of strength and goal-scoring ability.

 Rosenborg

 During the summer of 1999, Carew joined Norwegian football's most successful club of the past decade and Champions League mainstays Rosenborg in a deal worth 23 000 000 kroner.